shryshs/apero/content/terms.md

 **Changes to Terms:**
 We reserve the right to modify these terms and conditions at any time.
 By continuing to use this website, you agree to be bound by the updated terms.

 ---

+### Privacy Policy

+**1. Information We Collect**

+- **Contact Form:** When you submit information through the contact form, we collect your name and email address to respond to your inquiry.

+- **Newsletter:** If you subscribe to our newsletter, we collect your email address to provide updates and relevant content.

+- **Comments:** When you leave comments on the website, utteranc.es (third party service) may collect your github username, commentss, email (optional), and IP address to manage and display your comments.

+**2. How We Use Your Information**

+- We use the information collected through the contact form to respond to your inquiries.

+- Your email address collected for the newsletter will be used to send periodic updates and content related to the website.

+- Comments, including personal information provided, may be publicly visible on the website.

+**3. Sharing Your Information**

+- We do not sell, trade, or otherwise transfer your personal information to external parties.

+---